 The MD5 checksum or hash value of a file might look like the following alpha-numeric strings:

 Installing an official firmware, a custom ROM or even a Kernel file with corrupt MD5 value can lead to a bricked phone or tablet.
 It is, therefore, very important that whenever you download such files with a purpose to install them on your device, make sure to compare/match the computed MD5 checksum against the one provided on the download page to verify their integrity.
 I have seen various cases where people report that their device went to bricked state after installing a certain file.
 In many cases, you might get an installation failed error if the MD5 hash value is not correct.

 It is a customary practice among Android developers to mention the MD5 sum of their ROMs, mods, and kernels when they share them.
 Having downloaded such files, you can run an MD5 checker program on your computer to match the MD5 value.
 It the sum matches perfectly, you can proceed to install the file.
 In case there is a mismatch between the values, you should avoid installing such files.

 To make sure that it is just a case of bad download, try downloading the file again, preferably from a different mirror or browser.
 If the match fails again, contact the developer and report it.
 You can also contact the developer to ensure that the MD5 they provided with a specific file was correct, or request him to give you an alternate link to download the file.

 If you are a Windows user. you can find a variety of MD5 checksum programs available on the internet that can be used for the purpose.
 Personally, I use a very nice and easy to use a tool called WinMD5Free.
-Here is how you can use it to verify:
+Here is how to check MD5 checksum on Windows.

 - Download the latest version of WinMD5Free from the official site.

 - Extract the downloaded zip and launch the WinMD5.exe file.